kenBayama/AXAClim/README.md

         Droping the column used for numbering

-The result are stored in **the src/data/processed/exercice3 folder** in parquet format
+The result are stored in **the src/data/processed/exercice3 folder** in avro format

 ### Choice Explanations  ###